Geometric Deep Learning for Structure-Based Drug Design: A Survey: Preliminaries

-Transformer was originally proposed for sequence data \cite{devlin2018bert}.
-Recently, researchers have successfully adapted Transformer architectures to 2D- and 3D-graph data and achieved superior performance \cite{ying2021transformers, li2022synthesis, rong2020self, liao2022equiformer, luo2022one}.
-Typically, a Transformer is composed of stacked Transformer blocks.
-A transformer block consists of two layers: a self-attention layer followed by a feed-forward layer with normalizations (e.g., LayerNorm \cite{he2016deep}) and skip connections for both layers.
-For an input $H^{(l)}$, the $(l + 1)$-th self-attention block works as follows:
+Transformers were originally developed for sequential data \cite{devlin2018bert}.
+Transformer architectures were recently adapted to 2D and 3D graph data and achieved superior performance \cite{ying2021transformers, li2022synthesis, rong2020self, liao2022equiformer, luo2022one} than GNNs on node and graph classification tasks.
+A transformer is composed of stacked transformer blocks, where each block consists of two layers: a self-attention layer followed by a feed-forward layer with normalizations (e.g., LayerNorm \cite{he2016deep}) and skip connections for both layers.
+For an input feature matrix $\textit{\textbf{H}}^{(l)}$, the $(l + 1)$-th self-attention block works as follows: